 Make Passwords Secure

 Your passwords need to be as secure as possible.
 It’s a simple point, but often one which is not taken seriously.
 Aside from the risks involved in using popular passwords such as ‘password 123’ or personal information, hackers have tools which can guess passwords in a matter of minutes.
 These are called Brute Force Attacks as a computer will automatically run through thousands of variations of letter/number combinations.
-You and your employees should be using passwords which are as complex as possible and changed regularly to minimize the risks.
+Also, you and your employees should be using an enterprise password database to minimize the risks of cyberattacks.

 Restrict Employee Access